What is Financial Stress?

 WHAT’S YOUR LEVEL OF FINANCIAL STRESS?

 As you’ve seen, financial stress presents itself at different levels in each of our lives.
 Some of us barely notice it while others have full-blown AFS.
 And if it goes unaddressed, undiagnosed and untreated, it can really damage your life.
-That’s why we designed Joy, our mobile app that helps you be happier, less stressed with your money.
+That’s why we designed Peace – a six-part, stress-reducing email series that's focused on financial mindfulness exercises.

 Financial stress may affect us at different points throughout our lives, but that doesn’t mean we have to let it control us.